 Unfortunately, most truck accident victims in the Charleston area will not have the legal knowledge or resources necessary to secure full compensation for their claims.
 Truck accidents can become very complicated, but an attorney will have the knowledge, experience, and resources to give your case the greatest chance of succeeding and securing maximum compensation.
-An attorney will be able to:
+An accident attorney in Charleston will be able to:

 - Obtain any evidence needed to prove liability, including any video surveillance of the incident, statements from eyewitnesses, accident reports, truck “black box” data, and more.

 - Handle negotiations with aggressive insurance carriers in an effort to secure the compensation you are entitled to.

 - Ensure you are evaluated by a trusted medical professional that can determine the full extent of your injuries.

 - Work with trusted economic and financial experts to determine the true short- and long-term costs of your injuries.